Course Content and Outcome Guide for PSY 201A

 - Introduction to Psychology - Part 1

 - Special Fee:

 Course DescriptionSurveys the major concepts, theoretical perspectives, empirical findings, and historical trends in scientific research, biological psychology, sensation and perception, learning theory, memory, language, cognition, consciousness, and human development.
 Provides an overview of popular trends, examines the overarching themes of heredity vs. environment, stability vs. change, and free will vs. determinism, and emphasizes the sociocultural approach which assumes that gender, culture, and ethnicity are essential to understanding behavior, thought, and emotion.
 Psychology 201A is the first term of a two-term sequence in introductory psychology.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.